-REQU EST FOR ACCESS TO CLIENT REC CORD OF :
+REQUEST FOR ACCESS TO CLIENT RECORD OF :

-(Print Client's First and Last Name)
+int Client's First and Last Name)

 1. Client Information:

-Date of Birth // Address:
+Date of Birth / / Address:

-Last 4 digits of SS#: o r DTA "Agency ID" number:
+Last 4 digits of SS#: or DTA "Agency ID 0" number:

-2. access to my DTA case information (application or benefits with a DTA case) (name of organization) to have SNAP or cash benefits) and to discuss my ase manager, supervisor, and any other DTA valid for 12 months from the date signed unless I in other communications.
+2. I give permission to the access to my DTA case information (SNAP or cash ben application or benefits with a DTA case manager, super employee.
+This consent statement is valid for 12 months have stated otherwise on this form or in other communic efits) and to discuss my visor, and any other DTA s from the date signed unless I

 3. By signing below, I certify that I am the person named above.

+Date

-Date (Client's Signature)
+(Client's Signature)